pydantic/pydantic/docs/usage/models.md

 you would expect if you were to declare a distinct type for each parametrization.

 !!! note
-    Internally, pydantic creates subclasses of `BaseModel` at runtime when generic models are parametrized.
+    Internally, Pydantic creates subclasses of `BaseModel` at runtime when generic models are parametrized.
     These classes are cached, so there should be minimal overhead introduced by the use of generics models.

 To inherit from a generic model and preserve the fact that it is generic, the subclass must also inherit from